back

 The storyteller sweats in the spotlight

-Even though he is purely background.
+Even though she is purely background.

 Sidelined and superfluous--